Agoric/documentation/main/guides/zoe/contract-basics.md

 <<< @/../snippets/zoe/src/01-hello.js#contract

+Let us save this code to a file named `01-hello.js` inside `src` directory.
 ## Using, testing a contract

 Before we deploy or start our contract, it is usually a good idea to run a few tests that validate its correctness.
 Agoric contracts are typically tested using the [ava](https://github.com/avajs/ava) framework.
 They start with `@endo/init` to establish a [Hardened JavaScript](../js-programming/hardened-js) environment as below:

-<<< @/../snippets/zoe/contracts/test-zoe-hello.js#test-imports
+<<< @/../snippets/zoe/contracts/test-zoe-01-hello.js#test-imports

 We also import `E()` in order to make asynchronous method calls and `test` function from `ava`. _We'll talk more about [using `E()` for async method calls](../js-programming/eventual-send) later._ Also note the `eslint-disable-next-line` command in the comment on line 3; this is needed in order to suppress an error that arises due to a known issue in `ava`.

 Following these `import` statements, we write a simple test that validates that the `greet` method works as expected as below:

-<<< @/../snippets/zoe/contracts/test-zoe-hello.js#test1
+<<< @/../snippets/zoe/contracts/test-zoe-01-hello.js#test1

 Putting it all together:

 <<< @/../snippets/zoe/contracts/test-zoe-01-hello.js#test-01-hello

-Let's save this code in a file named `test-hello.js` and run the following command to execute the test:
+Let's save this code in a file named `test-01-hello.js` in a `test` directory.
+Both `src` and `test` directories should lie in the same `contract` directory.
+Let us run the following command to execute the test:

 ```sh
 npx ava --match="contract greets by name"
 ```
-You should see the following output towards the end:
+You should see the following line towards the end of the output:
 ```
 1 test passed
 ```